-- When you change the specifications of the primary or read-only RDS instances, transient connection errors may occur.
+- When you change the specifications of the primary RDS instance or read-only RDS instances, you may experience a transient connection.

-- If your application connects to your database system by using a proxy endpoint, all the requests that are encapsulated in transactions are routed to the primary RDS instance.
-This applies if the transaction splitting feature is disabled.
+- If your application connects to your database system by using a proxy endpoint and the transaction splitting feature is not enabled, all requests that are encapsulated in transactions are routed to the primary RDS instance.

 - If a proxy endpoint is used to implement read/write splitting, the read consistency of the requests that are not encapsulated in transactions cannot be ensured.
-If you want to ensure read consistency, you must encapsulate these requests in transactions or add hints.
+If you want to ensure the read consistency of these requests, you must encapsulate these requests in transactions or add hints.
 For more information, see Execute hints on an ApsaraDB RDS for MySQL instance.

 - If your application connects to your database system by using a proxy endpoint, the

 SHOW PROCESSLISTstatement returns a result set for each query.
-The result set consists of the query results from the primary and read-only RDS instances.
+The result set consists of the query results from the primary RDS instance and read-only RDS instances.

-- If you create or restart a read-only RDS instance after you enable the dedicated proxy, only the requests over a new connection are routed to the new or restarted read-only RDS instance.
+- If you create or restart a read-only RDS instance after you enable the dedicated proxy feature, only the requests over a new connection are routed to the new or restarted read-only RDS instance.

-- The max_prepared_stmt_count parameter must be set to the same value for the primary and read-only RDS instances
+- The max_prepared_stmt_count parameter must be set to the same value for the primary RDS instance and read-only RDS instances

 -cparameter to these hints.
 If you do not add this parameter to a hint, the MySQL CLI filters the hint out.
 For more information about the hint syntax, see Execute hints on an ApsaraDB RDS for MySQL instance.